zzx-peter/verl/docs/examples/gsm8k_example.rst

 Step 4: Perform PPO training with your model on GSM8K Dataset
 -------------------------------------------------------------

 - Prepare your own run.sh script.
-Here’s an example for GSM8k dataset and deepseek-llm-7b-chat model.
+Here's an example for GSM8k dataset and deepseek-llm-7b-chat model.
 - Users could replace the ``data.train_files`` ,\ ``data.val_files``,
   ``actor_rollout_ref.model.path`` and ``critic.model.path`` based on